 The Iowa Department of Education, Iowa Public TV, the University of Northern Iowa, and the Center for Literacy and Disability Studies at UNC Chapel Hill partnered to create a new and exciting resource.
 On the site, you’ll find videos of teachers engaged in reading and writing instruction with students with significant cognitive disabilities.
-The students range in… Continue reading New Videos of Instruction Targeting the DLM Essential Elements addressed and links to additional resources.
+The students range in… Continue reading New Videos of Instruction Targeting the DLM Essential Elements

 We have updated the professional development site!
 You’ll now find all of the modules at https://www.dlmpd.com/.
 Now that the modules are complete, we have organized them based on the DLM Claims and Conceptual Areas.
 This should help you access modules that address instruction related to the Claims and Conceptual Areas you are addressing at each level.
 If you… Continue reading New Professional Development Site

 Check out the link to Instructional Resources above to find new resources posted about Alternate Pencils.
 The resources needed to create the color-coded eye-gaze frame and print alphabet flip chart are available for you to download free-of-charge.

 Check out this cool video about Tar Heel Reader.
 It was created by a colleague and friend in Europe, Paul Andres.

 Three new self-directed modules went live today.
 The three focus on writing instruction aligned to the DLM Essential Elements for students with significant cognitive disabilities.
 The modules are: Writing: Text Types and Purposes Publication and Distribution of Writing Writing: Research and Range of Writing Find these and other modules on the DLM web site at:… Continue reading Three new modules on WRITING!!!